 Dr. and Mrs. Arlo and Helen Newell created the Newell Lectureship in 1981.
 The purpose of the lectureship is to bring a significant specialist in the field of biblical studies to Anderson University on an annual basis.
 This annual lectureship is coordinated by the Bible faculty of the seminary.
-For a complete list of all lecturers and topics since 1982, visit anderson.edu/uploads/sot/newell-history.pdf.
+For a complete list of all lecturers and topics since 1982, visit anderson.edu/uploads/sot/order-form.pdf.

-CENTER FOR CHRISTIAN LEADERSHIP
+CENTER FOR PASTORAL LEARNING

-The Center for Christian Leadership, which is committed to "equipping God's disciples for the kingdom's service," is a non-degree-seeking (continuing-education, CEU-based) study program of the seminary.
+The Center for Pastoral Learning is committed to "equipping God's disciples for the kingdom's service."
+It offers a non-degree-seeking (continuing-education, CEU-based) study program of the seminary.
 Established in 1972 by the General Assembly of the Church of God, the center focuses on continuing education - for both pastors and laity - through independent study courses created and written by university and seminary faculty.

 As a program of the seminary, the Center serves as an agency through which continuing education programs for both pastors and laity are developed, administered, and recorded for those enrolled in Continuing Education Unit (CEU) study.
 The center offers the Certification in Christian Ministry, with tracks in ministerial studies or Christian studies.
+The center also works cooperatively with the Instituto Biblico Hispano and Concilio of the Church of God.